 So I’ve read, Kim Jong Un is a gamer.
 Was a gamer.
 His ex-schoolmates shared how he was obsessed with video games during school days.

-If he did play, I’m confident we have the same opinions about such games.
+If he did play, I’m confident we have the same strategies.
 We love the build-up.
 We love arming ourselves silly too.
 But we abhor, utterly abhor, confrontations and deadlocks.
-In a way, we just want to be left alone in our little worlds of glory and power.
+In a way, we just want to be left alone in our little worlds of glory and power, albeit without sanctions.

 I love staring at my virtual buildings and cities.